 A full-service Starbucks is also in the Student Union.
 Hours during the fall and spring semesters are: Monday-Friday, 8 a.m.-5 p.m.

 Campus Cash

 Campus cash can be used to purchase food and drink, but also covers service and retail purchases across UIS.
-Such services include copying, printing, Performing Arts Center tickets and the UIS Bookstore.
+Such services include copying, printing and the UIS Bookstore.
 (Campus Cash is a taxable form of payment.)